 Water

-Whether you grow pepper plants in pots or the garden, they will not tolerate having wet feet for very long.
+Whether you grow your peppers in pots or the garden, they will not tolerate having wet feet for very long.

-It’s also crucial to give them a consistent amount of water.
+It’s also crucial to give them an even and consistent amount of moisture.
 Inconsistent watering can stunt their growth, slow down fruit production, and is a contributing factor for blossom end rot.

-If you struggle with giving them the right amount of water, then use a moisture meter to make is easy to get right.
+If you struggle with giving your plants the right amount of water, then use a moisture meter to make it easy to get just right.

 Sunlight

-Capsicum plants need full sun to grow and produce their best, and the more sunlight the better.
-Though they will tolerate partial shade, you’ll get a much smaller harvest.
+Pepper plants need full sun to grow and produce flowers and fruits, and the more sunlight the better.
+Though they will tolerate partial shade, you will get a much smaller yield.

-Ideally, you should grow peppers where they will receive more than 8 hours of direct sunshine every day.
-But they will still perform well in a location that gets a minimum of 6 hours of full sun during the peak of the day.
+Ideally, they should get at least 8 hours of direct sunshine every day.
+But they will still perform with as little as 6, as long as they’re in full sun during the peak hours of the day.

 If your yard is pretty shady, then choose a spot where they’ll be in the sun during the afternoon when the rays are the most intense.